-Please Save the Mud Walk!
+Please Support the Mud Walk!

 Any size donation is appreciated or join our Fund Raising Committee to help keep the Environmental Studies Center open so that we can offer the 5th grade program(The Mud Walk).
 Checks, credit cards and online donation information is available on the SCPS Environmental Studies Website.

 Thanks to the Generous Support of the Community we will be open for for the 2011-2012 school year.
 We still have work to do to secure the future of the Center.

 We are extremely grateful for the ONE time grant that will be shared with the Student Museum.
 This grant was given by a unanimous vote by Seminole County Board of County Commissioners.